natfarleydev/prd-markdown/markdown/core/corePrestigeClassesDetails.markdown

 required before he can attempt another death attack.

-**Poison Use**: Assassins are trained in the use of poison and cannot accidentally poison themselves when applying [poison] to a blade (see
+**Poison Use**: Assassins are trained in the use of poison and cannot accidentally poison themselves when applying [poison] to a blade (see [Poison]).
-[Poison]).

 **Save Bonus against Poison**: At 2nd level, the assassin gains a +1 saving throw bonus against poisons.
 This bonus increase by +1 every two levels.

 **Uncanny Dodge (Ex)**: At 2nd level, an assassin cannot be caught [flat-footed], even if the attacker is [invisible].
-He still loses his [Dexterity] bonus to
-[AC] if immobilized.
-An assassin with this ability can still lose his
-[Dexterity] bonus to
-[AC] if an opponent successfully uses the feint action against him.
+He still loses his [Dexterity] bonus to [AC] if immobilized.
+An assassin with this ability can still lose his [Dexterity] bonus to [AC] if an opponent successfully uses the feint action against him.

 If an assassin already has uncanny dodge from a different class, he automatically gains [improved uncanny dodge] instead.

 **Hidden Weapons (Ex)**: At 4th level, an assassin becomes a master at hiding weapons on his body.
-He adds his assassin level to all [Sleight of
-Hand] skill checks
-made to prevent others from noticing them.
+He adds his assassin level to all [Sleight of Hand] skill checks made to prevent others from noticing them.

 **True Death (Su)**: Starting at 4th level, anyone slain by an assassin's death attack becomes more difficult to bring back from the dead.
 Spellcasters attempting to bring a creature back from the dead using *[raise dead]* or similar magic must make a caster level check with a DC equal to 15 + the assassin's level or the spell fails and the material component is wasted.
 Casting *[remove curse]* the round before attempting to bring the creature back from the dead negates this chance.
 The DC of the *[remove curse]* is 10 + the assassin's level.

 **Improved Uncanny Dodge (Ex)**: At 5th level and higher, an assassin can no longer be[flanked].
 This defense denies a [rogue] the ability to sneak attack the assassin by[flanking] him, unless the attacker has at least four more [rogue] levels than the target has assassin levels.

 If a character already has uncanny dodge from another class, the levels from the classes that grant uncanny dodge stack to determine the minimum [rogue] level required to[flank] the character.

 **Quiet Death (Ex)**: At 6th level, whenever an assassin kills a creature using his death attack during a surprise round, he can also make a [Stealth] check, opposed by [Perception] checks of those in the vicinity to prevent them from identifying him as the assailant.
 If successful, those nearby might not even notice that the target is dead for a few moments, allowing the assassin to avoid detection.

 **Hide in Plain Sight (Su)**: At 8th level, an assassin can use the [Stealth] skill even while being observed.
 As long as he is within 10 feet of some sort of shadow, an assassin can hide himself from view in the open without having anything to actually hide behind.
 He cannot, however, hide in his own shadow.

 **Swift Death (Ex)**: At 9th level, once per day, an assassin can make a death attack against a foe without studying the foe beforehand.
 He must still [sneak attack] his foe using a melee weapon that deals damage.

 **Angel of Death (Su)**: At 10th level, the assassin becomes a master of death.
 Once per day, when the assassin makes a successful death attack, he can cause the target's body to crumble to dust.
-This prevents *[raise dead]* and
+This prevents *[raise dead]* and *[resurrection]* (although *[true resurrection]* works as normal).
-*[resurrection]*
-(although *[true
-resurrection]*
-works as normal).
 The assassin must declare the use of this ability before the attack is made.
 If the attack misses or the target successfully saves against the death attack, this ability is wasted with no effect.

-Dragon Disciple

 ## Dragon Disciple